trillek-team/trillek-vcomputer-module/README.md

 The design of the Virtual Computer should allow to plug and use different CPUs.

-This repo is composed by the Trillek Virtual Computer lib and some extra tools.
+This repo is composed of the Trillek Virtual Computer lib and some extra tools.

 | linux                                            |
 |--------------------------------------------------|